 The Access Policy was accompanied by a map (see Figure 5) that categorizes stations into five existing and aspirational station types: Urban; Urban with Parking; Balanced Intermodal; Intermodal - Auto-Reliant; and Auto Dependent.
 For the first two station types (Urban and Urban with Parking), BART's will strive for no to limited parking replacement when building TOD, so the current parking supply may be reduced over time.
-In these stations, any proposal to maintain the parking supply post-TOD should be accompanied by a cohesive argument explaining why the parking is needed, and entities arguing for replacement (e.g. local jurisdictions) will need to work close explaining why the parking is needed, and entities arguing for parking replacement (e.g. local jurisdictions) will need to work closely with BART and the TOD team to determine the appropriate amount of replacement, which should be the minimum amount acceptable.
+In these stations, any proposal to maintain the parking supply post-TOD should be accompanied by a cohesive argument explaining why the parking is needed, and entities arguing for parking replacement (e.g. local jurisdictions) will need to work closely with BART and the TOD team to determine the appropriate amount of replacement, which should be the minimum amount acceptable.
 For the remaining types (Balanced Intermodal, Intermodal - Auto Reliant, and Auto Dependent) the presumption is that the station will continue to have at least some parking.
 In these cases, proposed reductions in parking supply should be accompanied by an analysis demonstrating that such reduction will not adversely impact access and cause a decrease in ridership.